-1. Speaking of James Chartrand, when I was the best man at my brother’s wedding in France, I was called upon to give a speech.
+1. When I was the best man at my brother’s wedding in France, I was called upon to give a speech.
 I did not speak French at the time, so James translated my speech for me phonetically and I memorized it that way.
 It’s possible I still have no idea what I said.

 2. The highest grade I ever achieved on a school paper was 104% on an essay entitled The Fatal Flaw in William Shakespeare’s King Lear.
 I have not yet read William Shakespeare’s King Lear.